Zeraiz-Shabbir/MealProject/README.md

 Submitted by: **Ibrahim Syed**

 **RecipeSearch** is an app that helps the user search for potential recipes that they want to make.
+In order to run the follwing code,  install Android Studio.
+Then click file at the top after the installation process and then click clone.
+Then enter the link provided.

 ## Video Walkthrough